mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "I'll be just fine."

 "Though, I wonder how you'll raise kids and crops at the same time.
 Takes a different sort of mother.
-A nather like me can harvest a whole plot in the morning and make a kid in the evening."
+A nather like me would harvest a whole plot in the morning and birth a kid in the evening."

 _I doubt that._

 "Like I said, I'll be fine."

-The things thi said were nothing new, though they always bothered me more than they ought to have.
+The things she said were nothing new, though they always bothered me more than they ought to have.
 We worked side-by-side in silence for a bit, and then she began again.

 "How are Melna and Kipnu doing anyway?
 Any new stories for an old lady?"